Conversation in the Mead Hall – week one

 Last night (recalling the previous evening’s supper) I tasted what was probably the most delicious pilaf I had ever tasted.
 It was so delicate, I could taste in it the quality of relaxation and pleasure. …and it hit me, that this matter here which we are talking about all week, it is to do with pleasure.
 If you don’t love it, what is the point?

-I think the pilaf was delicious because it tasted as pilaf is supposed to taste.
 I remember, the first time I came here to Chisholme, I tasted bread, and it was that same understanding; I suddenly realized what bread is meant to taste like.

 The person who made that bread made it according to how it is meant to be made.